 The Many Types of Sales Jobs

 For nearly every industry that exists, there is a corresponding sales career.
-For those interested in either starting a sales career or changing from one sales industry to another, there are many options, choices and factors to consider from education and experience to pay and the hours needed in order to succeed.
+For those interested in either starting a sales career or changing from one sales industry to another, there are many choices, not to mention different factors to consider from education and experience to pay and the hours needed in order to succeed.

 This list of sales careers is not intended to be exhaustive, complete or the definitive collection.
 Its intention is to serve as a quick and dynamic list of some of the most popular sales careers.
 So check back often to read more about the many faces (and types) of sales careers.